codebar/tutorials/version-control/introduction/tutorial.md

 - Github and online collaboration.
 Open source code is a big part of today's life.
 By being able to retrieve and help existing projects, you can also contribute to them

-Some popular project using git:
+Some popular projects using Git:

 - Android